ESSENTIALS OF DIAGNOSIS

 Duplex color ultrasound is the most efficient investigation to confirm the diagnosis of peripheral aneurysm, measure its size and configuration, and demonstrate mural thrombus.
 MRA or CTA is required to define the aneurysm and local arterial anatomy for reconstruction.
 Arteriography is not recommended because mural thrombus reduces the apparent diameter of the lumen on angiography.
 Patients with popliteal aneurysms should undergo abdominal ultrasonography to determine whether an abdominal aortic aneurysm is also present.

 To prevent limb loss from thrombosis or embolization, surgery is indicated when an aneurysm is associated with any peripheral embolization, the aneurysm is larger than 2 cm, or a mural thrombus is present.
-Immediate or urgent surgery is indicated ...
+Immediate ...